I felt like I was about to be hanged.

 However, in the back of my mind was always the knowledge that Via Ferrata Michielli Albino Strobel, was named in loving memory of a mountaineer who had been killed while climbing.

-Our Guide Book said that it was fun to look back at the running track on the valley floor – a useful marker for your progress.
+Our Guide Book said that it was fun to look down at the running track on the valley floor – a useful marker for your progress.
 It gets smaller the higher you climb.
 What fun!
 It already looked like a well-sucked polo mint.
-Personally, I didn’t see it on any part of the climb until I looked back at the photographs!
+Personally, I didn’t see it on any part of the climb.
+My view of the running track had to wait until I looked back at the photographs.

-I concentrated on each 3-meter section of cable and just thought about my next move.
+I concentrated on each 3-metre section of cable and just thought about my next move.
 There were always massive hand holds but sometimes a dearth of foot holds.
-I got a bit stuck early on without a foot hold but Mik was reassuring and talked me through.
-I could feel panic bubbling up, but I knew that I couldn’t allow it to take hold.
-It was not fair to put that on my brother, who had kindly offered to guide and in any case – there was no way out!
+I got a bit stuck early on without a foot hold, but Mik was reassuring and talked me through.
+I could feel panic bubbling up into full-blown terror, but I knew that I couldn’t allow it to take hold.
+It was not fair to put that on my brother, who had kindly offered to guide and in any case – there was no way out.

-I amazed myself at how easy it was to overcome blind panic by simply determining not to let it run away with me!
+I amazed myself at how easy it was to overcome blind panic by simply determining not to let it run away with me.
 This was a real life lesson.
 Had there been any way at all to give up, I would have done so like a shot.
 Having no line of retreat is a huge motivator and shows that you can achieve more than you ever thought simply by putting your mind to it.
 The ONLY option available to me here was to take control.
-We would all be here until I figured out my next move.
+We would all be here, on this mountainside, until I figured out my next move.

 There were about four lengths of Ferrata along very exposed paths and one hideous traverse without any cable.
 That one will return forever in my nightmares.
 A narrow arrête about 20m long and no more than a metre wide, covered in loose stone.
 It was white.
 All white.
 Pure white stones the size of cricket balls to walk on with certain death on either side.
 A sheer gully dropped thousands of feet on the right side and the whole mountainside fell away to the left.
 With no cable, we had to walk across it with no safety – and thankfully, no wind.